D2SDarius/Presentencion/README.md

 # Presentation
 Hi, i am a new dev
 i try to learn python for now.
-But the next is "java"
+But the next is
-and next is "C#" language and the next is "C++" and the final is to enter the engine game world : )
+"C#" language and the next is "C++" and the final is to enter the engine game world : )
 All my project will be here and everyone can download :D
 age: secret for now
 Gender: male